What Are Integral Features for Capital Allowances?

 Integral features are separate from the building structure.
 They are the systems that make the building usable.
 The distinction can be subtle.
 A light fitting is an integral feature.
 The ceiling it is mounted in is SBA.
 A radiator is an integral feature.
 The wall it is fixed to is SBA.

-When you buy a property, you should apportion the purchase price across three categories: land (no relief), building structure (3% SBA), and integral features (25% reducing balance).
+When you buy a property, you should apportion the purchase price across three categories: land (no relief), building structure (3% SBA), and integral features (6% reducing balance, special rate pool).
 Getting the split right is where specialist advice adds value.

 Our fundamentals page covers the basics of capital allowances and how they fit into your wider tax planning.